16 Great Back to School Books to Read With Your Students

 Beautiful Oops! | by Barney Saltzberg

-This books teaches that it’s ok to make mistakes and that mistakes can be marvelous learning experiences.
+This book teaches that it’s okay to make mistakes and that mistakes can be marvelous learning experiences.
 This book is especially great to read before trying a new type of project in class.
-It encourages perseverance and creativity, two key skills in 21st century learning.
+It encourages perseverance and creativity, two key skills in 21st-century learning.

 I’m A Frog | by Mo Willems